GLOBAL MARKETS-Shares, oil rebound after week's big sell-off

 BEIJING, April 7 Ford Motor Co plans to launch its mid-size Ranger pickup truck in China in 2018, the U.S. automaker said on Friday.

 * Shares rebound but on track for worst week since June * Gold, oil off lows but remain vulnerable to renewed slide * Yen falls as G20 response to Japan stimulus mild By Herbert Lash NEW YORK, April 19 World equity markets and oil prices rebounded on Friday in a relief rally after a sell-off this week that was triggered by signs of sluggish global growth.
 Oil prices pushed toward $100 a barrel and stocks on Wall Street and in Europe advanced as bargain-hunters entered a market still rattled by global demand concerns.
 Stocks have sold off on recent economic data and have been pressured by a plunge in commodity prices.
 The U.S. benchmark S&P 500, down 3 percent over the past four sessions, is on track to post its worst week this year, as were shares in Europe.
-The S&P 500's close below the 50-day moving average on Thursday indicated the medium-term uptrend in the market could be in peril.
+The S&P 500's close below the 50-day moving average on Thursday indicates the medium-term uptrend in the market could be in peril.
 The last time the index closed consecutive days under its 50-day average was in early December.
 The market's advance is a reaction to the recent declines more than anything else, according to Jack De Gan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.
 "It's a relief rally after the last couple of days," he said.
 The Dow was pulled lower by a rare quarterly earnings miss by International Business Machines Corp.
-Three brokerages cut their price targets for the company, and its shares plunged 7.8 percent to $191.04, taking more than 120 points off the Dow.
-A lockdown and city-wide search for a suspect in the Boston Marathon bombing after another suspect was killed may have contributed to reduced trading volume but did not appear to have an impact on prices.
-"A lot of folks in Boston are out of the market and anyone not in Boston is stuck watching the TV trying to find out what's going on there," said Brad Bechtel, managing director at foreign exchange brokerage Faros Trading in Stamford, Connecticut.
-Volume also was subdued because of this week's sell-off and the fact there was no U.S. economic data released on Friday.
-The Dow Jones industrial average was down 9.95 points, or 0.07 percent, at 14,527.19.
-The Standard & Poor's 500 Index was up 11.96 points, or 0.78 percent, at 1,553.57.
-The Nasdaq Composite Index was up 41.61 points, or 1.31 percent, at 3,207.98.
-MSCI's world share index, which tracks about 9,000 stocks in 45 countries, was up 0.6 percent at 356.04.
-In Europe, the FTSEurofirst 300 rose 0.5 percent to 1,153.33.
+Three brokerages cut their price targets for the company.
+The Dow Jones industrial average was down 40.16 points, or 0.28 percent, at 14,496.98.
+The Standard & Poor's 500 Index was up 6.84 points, or 0.44 percent, at 1,548.45.
+The Nasdaq Composite Index was up 26.73 points, or 0.84 percent, at 3,193.09.
+MSCI's world share index, which tracks about 9,000 stocks in 45 countries, was up 0.4 percent.
 The yen fell after Japan said the Group of 20 accepted its stance that its recently announced aggressive monetary expansion was aimed at beating deflation and not as a competitive devaluation.
 Traders said the lack of objection from the G20 to Japan's policy encouraged hedge funds to resume buying the dollar against the yen, leaving it poised to test the 100-yen mark in the coming days.
-The dollar rose 1.1 percent to 99.22 yen, leaving it within sight of the four-year peak of 99.95 yen reached last week.
-The euro rose 0.26 percent to $1.3084.
-Brent crude was up 68 cents to $99.81 a barrel.
-U.S. crude rose 41 cents to $88.14 a barrel.
-The benchmark 10-year U.S. Treasury note was down 7/32 in price to yield 1.7083 percent.
+The dollar rose 0.9 percent to 99.01 yen, leaving it within sight of the four-year peak of 99.95 yen reached last week.
+The euro rose 0.48 percent to $1.3113.
+Brent crude was up 77 cents to $99.90 a barrel.
+U.S. crude rose 57 cents to $88.30 a barrel.
+The benchmark 10-year U.S. Treasury note was down 6/32 in price to yield 1.7049 percent.

 BEIJING, April 7 Ford Motor Co plans to launch its mid-size Ranger pickup truck in China in 2018, the U.S. automaker said on Friday.